 21 The National Wildfire Coordinating Group was formed under a cooperative agreement between the Departments of Agriculture and the Interior and consists of representatives from each of the Federal Land Management agencies and the National Association of State Foresters.

 22 Definitions are derived from the Glossary of Wildland Fire Terminology, National Wildfire Coordinating Group, PMS 205, July 2012.
-Available at http://www.nwcg.gov/glossary-of-wildland-fire-terminology.

 23 "Treatment of Data Influenced by Exceptional Events; Final Rule" (81 FR 68216, October 3, 2016).